tvharikrishna/HariKrishna__3D_ComputerVision/README.md

 <p align="right">1 𝘮𝘪𝘯𝘶𝘵𝘦 𝘳𝘦𝘢𝘥 📚 </p>

 # 🔻What is Computer Vision
 <p align='justify'>Computer Vision is a domain within computer science that empowers computers and systems to extract significant information from digital images, videos, and other visual inputs and to take action based on that information.
-It emulates human vision by recognizing patterns, objects, and settings, thereby converting visual content into actionable insights.</p>
+It emulates human vision by recognizing patterns, objects etc.</p>

 # 🔻Repository Details
 <p align='justify'>This repository meticulously documents my extensive journey through various projects related to Computer Vision/3D Computer Vision, showcasing a deep dive into the mechanics and applications of modern visual perception technologies.
 As stated below, my projects relate to the following topics.</p>